Degrees & Certificates

-Certified nurse assistant status may serve as a springboard for a variety of careers within the health care field, such as phlebotomy technician, medical assistant, massage therapist or registered nurse.
-Following completion of this program, a student can enroll in several noncredit classes offered through Workforce Development.
+Nurse assistant certification may serve as a springboard for a variety of careers within the health care field, such as registered nurse, medical assistant, phlebotomy technician or massage therapist.